FarronF/limerick-council-meetings/meetings/2024/04/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 20th March 2024.md

 ***on the road crossing the greenway joining both sides of Mills Estate.***

-The Notice of Motion was proposed by Councillor Pond, seconded by Councillor Slattery and--- 13
+The Notice of Motion was proposed by Councillor Pond, seconded by Councillor Slattery and
+---
+13

 agreed.